The obstacle problem for quasilinear stochastic PDEs: Analytical approach: Existence and uniqueness of the solution of the obstacle problem

-Applying It\^o's formula to $\Phi(\hat{u}^n-\hat{y}^n)$, we have Because that $\hat{u}^n$ and $\hat{y}^n$ converge strongly to $u$ and $y$ respectively, the convergence of all the terms except the last term are clear.
+Because $(\hat{u}^n)_n$ and $(\hat{y}^n)_n$ converge strongly to $u$ and $y$, respectively, the convergence of all the terms except the last term are clear.
 For the convergence of the last term, we do as follows:

-As a consequence of Lemma \ref{crucial} and using the fact that $\hat{u}^n \leq u$:
+As a consequence of Lemma \ref{crucial} and using the fact that $\hat {u}^n \leq u$,

-By Lemma \ref{crucial2} and the fact that $\hat{y}^n \leq y$:
+By Lemma \ref{crucial2} and the fact that $\hat{y}^n \leq y$,

-this yields:
+This yields

-but by Lemma \ref{convergemeas}, we know that
+but, by Lemma \ref{convergemeas}, we know that

 so